sidhant97/DesignDoctrine/builder/Builder.md

 # Builder Design Pattern

 # Use Case
-Before creating an object, we need to validate the number of attributes and set them.
+Before creating an object, we need to validate the value of attributes and set them.
 How do we do this?

 **Solution 1** :